Skip to content

 Main Nav

-About Peak Water Research Hub
+About Peak Water Sustainability Engine

 Water research at the University of Utah cuts across domains from hydrology to toxicology to environmental humanities.
 Researchers examine the health and sustainability of watersheds, the role of contaminated water in disease, and innovative policy approaches for solving water access issues.